Supreme Court to hear challenges to vaccine mandates in early January - NewsBreak

 The Occupational Safety and Health Administration (OSHA) issued a rule last month requiring companies with more than 100 employees to require their employees to either vaccinate against covid-19 or undergo regular testing and take other measures to combat the spread of the virus.

-The CMS rule requires virtually every healthcare worker in the country to be vaccinated.VP Kamala Harris tests negative after ‘close contact’ with COVID-positive staffer, says White House
+The CMS rule requires virtually every healthcare worker in the country to be vaccinated.Army to announce vaccine that protects against an array of COVID-19 variants

 Each of the new regulations has prompted an array of challenges, which will be consolidated during oral arguments next month.